Iomote/iomote.github.io/_arduino/09_IntegrationTips.md

 ### Suggestion on hardware initializzation
 To allow the correct initializzation of **X400 App processor** peripherals and the communication with **Iomote Core processor**, we highly suggest you to place the `Iomote.begin(...)` function as first command of Arduino `setup()` method.
-All the further third party initializzation functions can be places after.
+All the further third party initializzation functions can be placed after that command.

 As reference example, you can refer to [**Iomote Starter Kit Example code**](https://github.com/Iomote/iomote-app-starterkit).